rail2025/BeastieBuddy-App/README.md

 BeastieBuddy is a Final Fantasy XIV companion application for searching creatures and displaying their locations on an in-game-style map.

-## Purpose

-This repository is public so that users can inspect the source code and understand how BeastieBuddy operates.

-The source is available for transparency and inspection.
-It is not an open-source project.

 ## Features

 * Beast/Mob search